kelu124/echomods/include/probes/define.md

 # atlidrict
 * code:atlidrict
 * smalldesc:an atlidrict 7.5MHz / 6.4mm probe
-* longdesc:an atlidrict 7.5MHz / 6.4mm probe
+* longdesc:An ATL IDR intracavity 7.5MHz / 6.4mm probe.
+Seems to have nice connectors inside, plus

 # apogee5MHz
 * code:apogee5MHz
 * smalldesc:an Apogee 5MHz probe
-* longdesc:an Apogee 5MHz probe
+* longdesc:an Apogee 5MHz probe.
+Head should be containing a 5MHz piezo.
+EEProm n the head.
+Classical motor, single coax to the head, plus optical tracking.
+2 pins for piezo, 9 pins for motors + sensor.
+It may be a 4 wire motors, then 5 to optical control (white, yellow, Red, black, purple).

 # apogee10MHz
 * code:apogee10MHz